praekeltfoundation/docker-py-base/README.md

 Provides a basic Debian base image with a few utility scripts for handling `apt-get`, environment variables, and Docker volumes.

 #### `praekeltfoundation/python-base`
 Provides a basic Python 2 base image built on Debian with the same utility scripts as `debian-base`.
 Also configures `pip` to not use a cache and to use the Praekelt Foundation Python Package Index.
+For more information about our Package Index, see [`praekeltfoundation/debian-wheel-mirror`](https://github.com/praekeltfoundation/debian-wheel-mirror).

 #### `praekeltfoundation/pypy-base`
 Same as the `python-base` image but with [PyPy](http://pypy.org) instead of the standard CPython Python implementation.